.....

 Interview Questions & Answers for Hadoop

-A good understanding of Hadoop Architecture is required to understand and leverage the power of Hadoop.
-Here are few important practical questions which can be asked to a Senior Experienced Hadoop Developer in an interview.
+A good understanding of Hadoop Architecture is required to leverage the power of Hadoop.
+Below are few important practical questions which can be asked to a Senior Experienced Hadoop Developer in an interview.
+I learned the answers to them during my CCHD (Cloudera Certified Haddop Developer) certification.
+I hope you will find them useful.
 This list primarily includes questions related to Hadoop Architecture, MapReduce, Hadoop API and Hadoop Distributed File System (HDFS).

 What is a JobTracker in Hadoop?
 How many instances of JobTracker run on a Hadoop Cluster?